nvimdev/lspsaga.nvim/README.md

   },
 ```

+- `show_virt_line` default is true, show a line when using diagnostic jump. false disable it.
 - Using `go_action`, you can quickly jump to line where actions need to be taken in the diagnostics floating window.
 - `jump_num_shortcut` - The default is `true`.
 After jumping, Lspasga will automatically bind code actions to a number.
 Afterwards, you can press the number to execute the code action.
 After the floating window is closed, these numbers will no longer be tied to the same code actions.
 - `custom_msg` string used to custom the diagnostic jump `Msg` section titile